skies-io/skies-io.github.io/_posts/2016-01-05-Continuous-Integration.md

 {% include image.html img="assets/Continuous-Integration/Sonar-preview.png" caption="Sonar preview" %}

-## Our choice
+## Our stack

-Sonar is really well done, we decided to opt for this solution.
-However, it requiring another tool for executing commands and sending it the results, so we also decided to use BuildBot.
+We have decided to use BuildBot and Sonar.

-Thus, BuildBot executes our commands (unit tests, cppcheck, gcovr, valgrind, ...) after receiving an event from GitHub (with our hook) then it takes care to call "sonar-runner" to send our results to Sonar.
+BuildBot executes our commands (unit tests, cppcheck, gcovr, valgrind, ...) after receiving an event from GitHub (with our hook) and pass the results to Sonar (through a script called "sonar-runner").

 Here are our configuration files for these tools:

 - BuildBot master settings: [master.cfg]({{ site.baseurl }}/assets/Continuous-Integration/BuildBot-Master-cfg.html)
 - "Sonar-runner" settings to send the reports to Sonar (through the Sonar plugin-CXX): [sonar-project.properties]({{ site.baseurl }}/assets/Continuous-Integration/Sonar-Project-Properties.html)

-Although the configuration of BuildBot is not intuitive, it is the one with the fewest constraints.
-And even if this is not done yet, the interconnection with Slack can be made easily.
+Although the configuration of BuildBot is not intuitive, it is one of the tool with the fewest constraints.
+Here is what the architecture looks like :

 {% include image.html img="assets/Continuous-Integration/Conclusion-CI-Schema.png" caption="CI schema" %}

+## What's next ?

+For now, this stack meets our needs.
+We are going to closely monitor the build time and the failure rates of our builds and see if BuildBot's performances are up to the task.

+We are also planing to integrate the code review tool  [Gerrit](http://www.gerritcodereview.com) in our workflow to improve the quality of our code.